-We have four staff houses off-site, exclusively for our Residential Outdoor Science Instructor staff.
+We have three staff houses off-site, exclusively for our Residential Outdoor Science Instructor staff.
 Houses are about a 5-minute drive from campus.
 Some staff do not have cars; the houses are an easy bike ride from campus.

 Q: What will I be teaching (what groups will I be working with)?

 During the spring and fall, your time will be spent teaching our Overnight Outdoor Learning curriculum to fifth and sixth graders from the Reno, Tahoe, and Sacramento areas.
 Our engaging lessons are built using Next Generation Science Standards (NGSS) and Common Core Standards.
 Topics include hands-on exploration of resource conservation, local ecology and biology, energy transfer, and engineering principles.

-During the summer, your time will be spent delivering curriculum to our SNJ Summer Campers and Community Groups.
+During the summer, your time will be spent delivering curriculum to our summer campers and community groups.
 Community programming often focuses on leadership development on our challenge course.
 Summer camp programming includes swimming, ropes course, sports, archery, and campfires.

 The challenge course is a very popular program area for our campus and instructors spend 2-3 days/week facilitating the course.
 Many school groups and community groups request the challenge course to promote collaborative problem solving and critical thinking to the experience.

 Q: What type of training will I receive?

 Instructors receive two weeks of training in the spring.
 One week is dedicated to the challenge course, the other is dedicated to the Overnight Outdoor Learning curriculum, teaching tips, behavior management techniques, and risk management.
 You will receive additional training related to summer camp programming and other topics throughout the year, which include:

 Special needs adaptive programming training